The Lift Offering and the Counting of Pentecost

 In the remainder of Leviticus, the rest of the annual festivals are referred to with various instructions as to how they should be observed.
 Again, none of them are referred to as a 'shabbat' in the original Hebrew language.

 With the exception of the first and last day of Unleavened Bread, the sacred assemblies of the annual festivals are referred to using the word 'shabbaton', and the Day of Atonement is described as a 'Shabbat-Shabbaton' because of the prohibition of all work including food preparation.
-See our study concerning the differences between the Sabbath and the days of holy convocation.
+The differences between the weekly Sabbath and a festival day are shown in the following chart:

 In Leviticus 23, the careful use of the term 'holy convocation' to refer to the annual festivals is extremely important.
 Without this careful use of the Hebrew language in chapter 23, it would be very difficult to determine whether it is the first day of Unleavened Bread or the Sabbath day which occurs within the Feast of Unleavened Bread that must be used in calculating the date of Pentecost.